William Dawson Scholar

 Walsh, D. (2011, Sept.
 27).
 “Climate change takes a toll on cultures.”
 The New York Times.

 Harvey, B. (2019, February).
 “Learning our way through complex global challenges?
 Facilitated learning in transdisciplinary research collaborations.”
-Paper accepted for the Leverage Points 2019 international conference on sustainability research and transformations.
+Paper presented at the Leverage Points 2019 international conference on sustainability research and transformations.
 Leuphana, Germany.

 Huang, Y.S. & Harvey, B. (2018, September).
 “Examining the implementation of Taiwan’s Environmental Education Policy through the voice of the Certified Specialist Educators.”
 Paper presented at the 2ndKLASICA Symposium: Social dynamics toward sustainable futures from narratives of vision and identity.
 Taipei, Taiwan.